Cash account

 In business practice, cash account refers to a business-to-business or business-to-consumer account which is conducted on an immediate payment basis i.e. no credit is offered.
+It may also refer to an account held with a financial firm, in which a client deposits cash to buy stocks, bonds, fixed deposits and other forms of savings.

 In accounting practice, "cash account" or "cash book" refers to a daybook (Main entry book) used to record all transactions related to cash, especially cash receipts and payments.
-Cash account is considered as a special daybook because of its dual impact in Accounting.
-Cash account acts as a main entry book as well as a ledger in Accounting.
-The dual impact of Cash book occurs due to the presence of two sides (entities):- Debit and Credit.
+Cash account is considered as a special daybook because of its dual accounting impact.
+Cash account acts as a main entry book as well as a ledger in accounting.
+The dual impact of cash book occurs due to the presence of two sides (entities): Debit and credit.

-Cash account is the combination of Cash receipts journal and cash payment journal and hence called as "Cash receipts and payment journal".
-Receipt and payment voucher are the source documents of Cash book.
+Cash account is the combination of cash receipts journal and cash payment journal and hence called as "cash receipts and payment journal".
+Receipt and payment voucher are the source documents of cash book.
 Receipt is an evidence to the cash receipts and payment voucher is an evidence to the cash payments.